Yevgeny Prigozhin: Early career and rise to prominence

-After his release from prison in 1990, Prigozhin began selling hot dogs alongside his mother and stepfather in the Aprashaka flea market of Leningrad.
-Soon, according to a New York Times interview with him, "the rubles were piling up faster than his mother could count them."
-After the collapse of the Soviet Union, Prigozhin followed the entrepreneurial spirit of the times and founded or became involved in many new businesses.
+After his release from prison in 1990, Prigozhin began selling hot dogs alongside his mother and stepfather at the Apraksin Dvor open-air market in Leningrad.
+Soon, according to a New York Times interview with him, "the rubles were piling up faster than his mother could count them".

 From 1991 to 1997, Prigozhin was heavily involved in the grocery store business.
 He became 15% stakeholder and manager of Contrast, which was the first grocery store chain in Saint Petersburg and founded by his former classmate Boris Spektor.

 Around the same time, Prigozhin became involved in the gambling business.
 Spektor and Igor Gorbenko brought Prigozhin on as CEO of Spectrum CJSC (Russian: ЗАО «Спектр»), which founded the first casinos in Saint Petersburg.
-This trio went on to found many other businesses together throughout the 1990s across various industries, including construction, marketing research, and foreign trade.
-The Novaya Gazeta notes that this may be when Prigozhin met Vladimir Putin for the first time, as Putin was chairman of the supervisory board for casinos and gambling since 1991.
+This trio went on to create many other businesses together throughout the 1990s across various industries, including construction, marketing research, and foreign trade.
+Novaya Gazeta notes that this may be when Prigozhin met Vladimir Putin for the first time, as Putin had been chairman of the supervisory board for casinos and gambling since 1991.

 In 1995, Prigozhin entered the restaurant business.
-When revenues of his other businesses began to fall, Prigozhin persuaded a director at Contrast, Kiril Ziminov, to open a restaurant with him.
+When revenues of his other businesses began to fall, Prigozhin persuaded a director at Contrast, Kirill Ziminov, to open a restaurant with him.
 They opened Prigozhin's first restaurant: Old Customs House (Старая Таможня) in Saint Petersburg.
 In 1997, they founded a second restaurant, New Island, a floating restaurant that became one of the most fashionable dining spots in the city.
 Inspired by waterfront restaurants on the Seine in Paris, Prigozhin and Ziminov created the restaurant by spending US$400,000 to remodel a rusting boat on the Vyatka River.
-He said his patrons "wanted to see something new in their lives and were tired of just eating cutlets with vodka."
+He said his patrons "wanted to see something new in their lives and were tired of just eating cutlets with vodka".
+Before Prigozhin decided to focus on upscale dining, one of his dining establishments initially featured a striptease show.
+Prigozhin was reportedly known to punish poor performance or misconduct of employees of his catering businesses with physical violence.

 In 2001, Prigozhin personally served food to Vladimir Putin and French president Jacques Chirac when they dined at New Island.
-He hosted US President George W. Bush in 2002.
+He hosted US president George W. Bush in 2002.
 In 2003, Putin celebrated his birthday at New Island.